microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/03-Security.md

 ![](../graphics/aadadmin.png)

 Search for you account.
-Easiest way is to type in your full email address.
+The easiest way is to type in your full account that's associated with your subscription.
 Click your user and then choose **Select**.

 ![](../graphics/aadselect.png)